Timeline

 The timeline of the Royal Navy reflects centuries of change, adaptation, and influence.

-By examining its development across different periods, we gain a clearer understanding of how it became one of the most significant naval forces in history.
+By examining its development across different periods, it is possible to gain a clearer understanding of how it became one of the most significant naval forces in history.